msr-quarc/Liquid/AzureGuide.md

 * The remote desktop session will start full screen.
 While your login is being set up, the screen may be black for several minutes.
 Once the remote desktop session starts, you may get a notification on the right-hand side of the screen asking whether you want to enable network discovery.
 Click on the "No" button.

-### Download LIQUi|>
+### Download LIQ𝑈𝑖|⟩

 * Open up a web browser on the VM by hitting the Windows key and then clicking on the IE icon.
 Click on the OK button to use recommended settings.
-Navigate to the LIQUi|> GitHub page in the VM browser.
+Navigate to the LIQ𝑈𝑖|⟩ GitHub page in the VM browser.

 * Click on the button to the right labeled **Download ZIP**.
-This will download LIQUi|> and its supporting files to your system in a file named Liquid-master.zip, which you may then extract to a folder on your VM.
+This will download LIQ𝑈𝑖|⟩ and its supporting files to your system in a file named Liquid-master.zip, which you may then extract to a folder on your VM.
 We recommend extracting into a folder named c:\Liquid; the TikZ rendering requires this path.

 ### Accept the License

-* Follow the instructions on the [Getting Started page](GettingStarted.md#accepting-the-license) to accept the LIQUi|> license terms.
+* Follow the instructions on the [Getting Started page](GettingStarted.md#accepting-the-license) to accept the LIQ𝑈𝑖|⟩ license terms.

 ### Run a Test

 * If you don't have the command window open from the previous step, open up a command prompt by right-clicking on the Windows icon in the bottom-left corner of the VM remote desktop.
 Change directory to "c:\Liquid\bin" and type "Liquid.exe __Entangle1(12)" (*Note*: there are **two** underscores before the E).
 You should see output similar to the following:
 ```
 0:0000.0/
-0:0000.0/ LIQUi|> -- Language Integrated Quantum Operations
+0:0000.0/ LIQ𝑈𝑖|⟩ -- Language Integrated Quantum Operations
 0:0000.0/     Copyright (c) 2015, Microsoft Corporation
-0:0000.0/     If you use LIQUi|> in your research, please follow the guidelines at
+0:0000.0/     If you use LIQ𝑈𝑖|⟩ in your research, please follow the guidelines at
-0:0000.0/     "https://github.com/msr-quarc/Liquid" for citing LIQUi|> in your publications.
+0:0000.0/     "https://github.com/msr-quarc/Liquid" for citing LIQ𝑈𝑖|⟩ in your publications.
 0:0000.0/
 0:0000.0/
 0:0000.0/##########################################################################################
-0:0000.0/# This is an unregistered copy of LIQUi|>.                                               #
+0:0000.0/# This is an unregistered copy of LIQ𝑈𝑖|⟩.                                               #
 0:0000.0/# Please follow the instructions at "http://github.com/msr-quarc/Liquid" to register.    #
 0:0000.0/##########################################################################################
 0:0000.0/